ealush/vest/docs/result.md

 # Vest's result object

-Vest validations reuturn a results object that holds all the information regarding the current run, and methods to easily interact with the data.
+Vest validations return a results object that holds all the information regarding the current run, and methods to easily interact with the data.

 A result object would look somewhat like this: